denislucey/FullStackDev/README.md

 ## Project 4

-CSS stuff, first learned the 3 types on adding css, inline, internal, external Then learned CSS selectors, class, id, element
+CSS stuff, first learned the 3 types on adding css, inline, internal, external

+Then learned CSS selectors, class, id, element

+## Project 5

+More Css, learning about some text properties, and the box model

+Box Model:

+Padding -> goes between element and border
+Border -> between padding and margin
+Margin -> between the border and the next element and it's box model